 Telephone - 585 475 6988 (if needed, can use video relay service)

 When making the appointment with the director, discuss the best mode of communication for your meeting.
 This can include assistive technology or requesting an interpreter.

 A copy of your Disability Services Agreement (DSA) was sent to your instructors at the beginning of the semester.
 It is suggested that you speak to your instructors about your accommodations during their office hours so you have time and privacy to discuss your needs.
 You are not required to tell your instructors what your disability is.
 It is best to keep communication open about your accommodation needs throughout the semester with your instructors to ensure that your needs are being met.

-Make sure you have given your DSA to your instructor and discussed how to set up the recommended accommodations.
+Check with your instructors to be sure they have received your DSA from the Disability Services Office.
+Discuss with your instructors how to set up the recommended accommodations.
 If you are not satisfied; discuss your concern with your instructor.
 If needed, you can discuss this with your NTID counselor and/or the RIT Disability Services Director.

 Yes.
 You may decide that you need to adjust the accommodations you originally were offered.
 You can talk with the RIT Disability Services Director and discuss your needs.You may have this conversation at any time while you are a student at RIT.
 Your requested changes may require additional documentation.

 If you are not satisfied with your services, you can login at the RIT myaccess website.
 Scroll down and on left column, you will see “Problems?”
 Click and report the problem.
 Other options are to contact your NTID counselor and/ or RIT Disability Services Director.
 They can guide you to the appropriate person to assist you in resolving your concerns.

 Sometimes, while you are in college, you discover that you have an additional disability which is impacting your education.
 You can discuss this concern with your NTID counselor and submit a request and documentation to the RIT Disability Services Director.